CSU Research Competition

 5. Bibliography & Other Supplemental Materials

-• You will upload your bibliography.
-Use the citation and bibliography format appropriate for your discipline.
+• Use the citation and bibliography format appropriate for your discipline.

 7. The CSU Research Competition category (or categories) that are relevant to the project